melanniem/5130_Final_Project_Racial_Bias_Monitoring/README.md

 | `job_description` | Full job description text |

 **Error Handling:**
-Missing or malformed fields are silently skipped and date parsing failures are handled gracefully to ensure the pipeline continues processing remaining records.
+Missing or malformed fields are silently skipped, and date parsing failures are handled gracefully to ensure the pipeline continues processing remaining records.

 ---

 ### Layer 2 — Prompt Standardization

-**Purpose:** Converts each resume x name x job combination into a standardized evaluation prompt, and verifies that prompts for the same resume-job pair differ only by candidate name.
+**Purpose:** Converts resume x names x jobs combination into a standardized evaluation prompt, and verifies that prompts for the same resume-job pair differ only by candidate name.

 **Prompt format:**